 Sugar: We all know that we take in way more sugar than we should, especially with all of the hidden sugars in foods.
 Consequently, you’ll want more and more.

 Salt: Stress often leads to a desire for salt.
-Don’t reach for nutritionless potato chips or another salt-laden treat.
+Don’t reach for salty foods like nutritionless potato chips or another salt-laden treat.

 Instead: Toss chickpeas in spices like cumin and chili powder and then sautée them in olive oil for 10 minutes.